DreamWorks Dragons: Production

 On October 12, 2010, it was announced that Cartoon Network had acquired worldwide broadcast rights to a weekly animated series based on the film.
 According to Tim Johnson, executive producer for How to Train Your Dragon, the series was planned to be much darker and deeper than DreamWorks Animation's previous television series spin-offs, with a similar tone to the film, and would follow after the events of the first film.
-DreamWorks Dragons is the first DreamWorks Animation series to air on Cartoon Network; DreamWorks Animation's previous television series, including The Penguins of Madagascar, Kung Fu Panda: Legends of Awesomeness, and Monsters vs. Aliens, had aired on Nickelodeon.
+DreamWorks Dragons is the first (and only) DreamWorks Animation series to air on Cartoon Network; DreamWorks Animation's previous television series, including The Penguins of Madagascar, Kung Fu Panda: Legends of Awesomeness, and later Monsters vs. Aliens, had aired on Nickelodeon.

 Although it was initially announced that the series would be called Dragons: The Series, the San Diego Comic-Con schedule announced in June 2012 revealed the new title to be Dragons: Riders of Berk.
 The second season of the show was titled Dragons: Defenders of Berk.
 At the end of May 2014, DreamWorks Animation announced that the series would move to Netflix in spring 2015.

 Reception

 Critical response

 Dragons: Riders of Berk has received positive reviews.
 Brian Lowry of Variety reviewed the series: "The program is dazzling visually, and pretty effortlessly picks up where the narrative left off," although he noted the initial episodes' "lack of actual villains" and "not-particularly-stirring array of characters".
 Mary McNamara of Los Angeles Times said that it "retains both the personality and production value of its progenitor.
 Dragons promise to be lively and entertaining, with great visuals of dragons swooping and soaring."
 She praised its look: "It looks pretty dang spectacular even by today's standards.
 It's so crisply drawn and fluid that a person of a certain age would be forgiven for wondering how on earth we survived with things like Scooby-Doo and The Perils of Penelope Pitstop."
-According to Nielsen Media Research, episodes of the first season ranked on average #1 in their timeslot among boys 2–14.
+According to Nielsen Media Research, episodes of the first season ranked on average #1 in their time slot among boys 2–14.